 Timber frame

-Timber house frames is still the most popular frame in Australia and are usually made from pine wood.
+Timber house frames are still the most popular frame in Australia and are usually made from pine wood.
 This makes them more affordable, eco-friendly and easily sourced.
 Plenty of houses made from timber have provided homes for families for decades, and many heritage homes are made from timber.
 This shows it can be a durable and long-lasting building material.
 Though it’s been the most used material for over a century and builders continue to use it today, timber does have both advantages and disadvantages.

 Pros:

-• Timber frames are usually more affordable: Timber house framing endures in large part because it is cheaper than steel framing, both in terms of materials and installation.
+- Timber frames are usually more affordable: Timber house framing endures in large part because it is cheaper than steel framing, both in terms of materials and installation.
 Labour costs involved are lower and timber doesn’t require the same level of expertise as steel.

-• Easy repairs: Over the years, you’re going to need to perform upkeep and repairs on your house.
+- Easy repairs: Over the years, you’re going to need to perform upkeep and repairs on your house.
 Timber frames are relatively easy to repair and more contractors are skilled in this area, so you won’t need to look far for someone to take care of this for you.

-• Eco-Friendly: Timber is a natural and renewable material, therefore many eco-conscious people prefer to build their homes with it.
+- Eco-Friendly: Timber is a natural and renewable material, therefore many eco-conscious people prefer to build their homes with it.
 Make sure your timber is from an ethically responsible source.

-• Energy Efficient: Timber offers better insulation than steel and can help cut down on energy costs.
+- Energy Efficient: Timber offers better insulation than steel and can help cut down on energy costs.
 Remember though that other factors like your layout and insulation are also essential in keeping your home at a comfortable temperature.

-• More On-site Flexibility: It’s much easier to adapt and modify timber frames than steel on-site, meaning fewer delays and costs are involved.
+- More On-site Flexibility: It’s much easier to adapt and modify timber frames than steel on-site, meaning fewer delays and costs are involved.

 Cons:

-• Termites: Anyone who’s had to deal with termites will tell you how expensive it can be to fix.
+- Termites: Anyone who’s had to deal with termites will tell you how expensive it can be to fix.
 Installing a termite-resistant system in your home is crucial to protecting your house frame.

-• Soundproofing issues: Sound travels through timber, which is great for instruments, but not as great for your home.
+- Soundproofing issues: Sound travels through timber, which is great for instruments, but not as great for your home.
 Insulation can help minimise this.

-• Some high maintenance: A timber frame house will need to be treated to avoid issues like rot, termites and mould.
+- Some high maintenance: A timber frame house will need to be treated to avoid issues like rot, termites and mould.

 Steel Frame

 Considering buildings have been around for millennia, steel house frames are a relatively recent innovation, becoming more mainstream in the 1980s.
-Lightweight steel beams are used
+Lightweight steel beams are used for homes, making them easier to work with while still being sturdy.

 Pros:

-• Strength and durability: Steel is renowned for being a strong, durable material.
+- Strength and durability: Steel is renowned for being a strong, durable material.
 A steel frame should last many decades.

-• Termite and pest-resistant: Termites are a nightmare to deal with, but they’re not interested in steel, eliminating this risk from your home.
+- Termite and pest-resistant: Termites are a nightmare to deal with, but they’re not interested in steel, eliminating this risk from your home.

-• Can be a sustainable option: Steel is a very recyclable material and it’s possible to have your home made from 100% recycled steel.
+- Can be a sustainable option: Steel is a very recyclable material and it’s possible to have your home made from 100% recycled steel.

-• Less Maintenance: Unlike a timber house frame, which will need treatment, steel requires little, if any maintenance.
+- Less Maintenance: Unlike a timber house frame, which will need treatment, steel requires little, if any maintenance.

 Cons:

-• More expensive: There’s no getting around that in most cases, steel is more expensive than timber.
+- More expensive: There’s no getting around that in most cases, steel is more expensive than timber.

-• Corrosion: The one big disadvantage of steel compared to wood is the potential for corrosion.
+- Corrosion: The one big disadvantage of steel compared to wood is the potential for corrosion.

-• Less Flexible on-site: Though steel is customisable, this needs to be done before it arrives on site.
+- Less Flexible on-site: Though steel is customisable, this needs to be done before it arrives on site.
 If adjustments need to be made on the spot, this can cause delays and be expensive.

 How much does it cost to frame a house